VitoVan/lisp-game-jam-2023/README.md

 And the day can turn into night, the night can turn into day.

-I should call it a day, tomorrow should be doing more sound effect, like BGM?
+I should call it a day, tomorrow should be:

+- doing more sound effect, like BGM?

-And should add more user incitements?
+- should add more user incitements?
 But how?
+- random kitty position

+Oh, I also added a `auto-move` feature, which will save the player some key presses by auto-moving ahead, but it's buggy, could move ahead to much, should be fixed tomorrow.

 ### Day 2